adamsilver/fdpb/01-a-registration-form.md

 ### Checklist Affirmation Pattern

-A variation of live inline validation involves ticking off rules (marking them as complete) as the user types.
-This is less invasive than live inline validation but isn't suited to every type of field.
+A variation of live validation involves ticking off rules (marking them as complete) as the user types.
+This is less invasive than live validation but isn't suited to every type of field.
 Here's an example of Mailchimp's sign up form which employs this technique for the password field.

 ![Mailchimp example](.)

-You should put the rules above the field otherwise the on-screen keyboard could obscure the feedback and cause the user to stop typing, hide the keyboard in order to check it.
+You should put the rules above the field otherwise the on-screen keyboard could obscure the feedback and cause the user to stop typing, to then hide the keyboard to check the feedback.

 ### A Note On Disabling Submit Buttons

 Some forms will disable the submit button until all the form fields are valid.
-Don't do this because users are left to ponder what is actually wrong with their entries.
-Instead, keep users in control by allowing them to submit when they are ready.
-When they do, the form validation component will on hand to provide useful feedback.
+This leaves users wondering what's actually wrong with their entries.
+Instead, keep users in control by allowing them to submit when they're ready.
+When they do submit, form validation will be on-hand to provide useful feedback.

 ### Crafting Error Messages